 Rolleston Scout Group hopes to go forward into the new Millennium with continued vigour and dedication to scouting; with the team we have, I have no doubt this will happen.
 We have a hard working Group, both in uniform and out, but we cannot do it without your support.

-The Scout group now has 7 section comprising of three Beaver colonies, two Cub packs and Two Scout troops as well as an attached Explorer Unit and a leadership and volunteer force we number over 250 members, making the group one of the largest in the UK
+The Scout group now has 8 sections comprising of three Beaver colonies, three Cub packs and Two Scout troops as well as a leadership and volunteer force we number over 250 members, making the group one of the largest in the UK

 For more information on any aspect of the Group, please contact,